Scanning

 The first step to do is to configure a scan parameter.
 A parameter is a Variable which is writable (write function provided in the driver) and numerical (integer or float value).
 To set a Variable as scan parameter, right click on it on the control panel window, and select Set as scan parameter.

-The user can change the name of the parameter with the line edit widget.
-This name will be used is the data files.
-It it possible to add extra parameters to a recipe by right cliking on the top of a recipe and selecting Add Parameter This feature allows to realize 2D scan or ND-scan.
-A parameter can be removed by right cliking on the top of a recipe and selecting Remove <parameter>.
-A parameter is optional, a recipe is executed once if no parameters are given.
+The user can change the name of the parameter using the line edit widget.
+This name will be used in the data files.
+It is possible to add extra parameters to a recipe by right-clicking on the top of a recipe and selecting Add Parameter This feature allows to realize 2D scan or ND-scan.
+A parameter can be removed by right-clicking on its frame and selecting Remove <parameter>.
+A parameter is optional, a recipe is executed once if no parameter is given.

 Parameter range

 The second step is to configure the range of the values that will be applied to the parameter during the scan.
 The user can set the start value, the end value, the mean value, the range width, the number of points of the scan or the step between two values.
-The user can also space the points following a log scale by checking the Log check box.
+The user can also space the points following a logarithmic scale by selecting the Log option.
+It is also possible to use a custom array for the parameter using the Custom option.

 Steps